 One of our best teachers for learning patience is mother nature.
 She teaches us to allow time for things to unfold as described in the following poem.

-Allow Time for Things to Unfold
+Nature's Secret.
+Allowing Time for Things to Unfold

 Patience, the necessary ingredient to complete all tasks

-The trees grow as they want to
+The trees grow in spurts

 Each creature lives by its cycles

-Impatience is alien to nature
+Impatience is alien to nature.

 Patience matters in all of life